iamksuresh/react-user-form-submission/README.md

 npm i (if not already done)
 npm test
 ```
-## Test coverage

-## Improvements
-- UI performance is greatly improved using throttling of FX data for configurable intervals.
--- FX prices are collected until defined interval
--- ASK - Lowest ASK value is updated in the UI dashboard
--- BID - Highest BID value is updated in the UI dashboard
-- Handling of multiple instruments
--- This is done at the store level using react Context API
--- Clear separation of concers between subscribing and processing of incoming individual FX pairs data

 ## Good to know
 - API to upload form data - https://webhook.site/c5c76877-e804-4b4d-b9eb-fdb2c8077ad9